 With an altitude of 5,897 meters above sea level, Cotopaxi is one of the highest active volcanoes in the world; only competing against two other volcanoes for the title.
 Cotopaxi was also once worshiped by Ecuadors ancient civilizations, thought to be the bringer of rain and prosperous crops; and the top of Cotopaxi was considered to be where God resided.
 It was first climbed in 1872, and the ascent has only gotten a lot more popular since then.

-Leaving Quito at 8:00am with a bilingual guide, we take you south on the majestic Pan-American Highway to the entrance of Cotopaxi National Park.
-Upon entering the national park we will do an acclimatization hike around Lake de Limpiopungo for approximately two hours and visit a museum exhibiting local flora and fauna.
+Leaving Quito at 7:00am with a bilingual guide, we take you south on the majestic Pan-American Highway to the entrance of Cotopaxi National Park.
+Upon entering the national park we will do an acclimatization hike around Lake de Limpiopungo for approximately one hour and visit a museum exhibiting local flora and fauna.
 After lunch, we will hike for an hour more to the refuge center (4800m).
-From there we continue onto the glaciers for half an hour before returning to Quito by 6:00 pm.
+From there we continue onto the glaciers for half an hour.
+Optional Biking. return to Quito by 5:00 pm.